-Morning Motivation - Tips to Get You Out of Bed
+Tips to Get You out of Bed in the Morning

-If only we all could be like Dicky.
-But unless you're a morning lark, chances are you aren't springing out of bed and applauding the a.m. hours -- at least not until you've tapped the snooze button a few too many times.
+Unless you're a morning lark, chances are you aren't springing out of bed and applauding the a.m. hours--at least not until you've tapped the snooze button a few too many times.

 Don't Skimp On Sleep